 - The warmest January to September period on record for South Australia, Victoria, New South Wales and the Northern Territory, and also for Melbourne, Sydney and Adelaide

 - The warmest 12-month period on record for South Australia, the Northern Territory, and southern Australia

 In addition to these records, and those set during the heat events of January and autumn, many individual stations have set records for early season heat or September record highs.

 Generally above-average temperatures have persisted with few breaks since September 2012.
 The period has been characterised by long periods of warmer-than-average days and a distinct lack of cold weather.
 Nights have also been warmer than average, but less so than daytime temperatures.

 Every calendar month since September 2012 has recorded temperatures at least 0.5 °C above average, with eight of those thirteen months topping 1.0 °C above average including January, April, May, July, August and September of 2013.
 Widespread record warmth has also been recorded in the oceans around Australia.

 I am sure that none of this will be of interest to Andrew Bolt.
 I’m also sure we’ll keep hearing that global warming stopped 16 years ago despite evidence to the contrary.
-But we have one thing to be thankful for Andrew Bolt for: whilst he keeps writing articles denying creditable evidence and supporting discredited sources, and continuing to promote a raft of fallacies which add a sweetener to his bitter hatred, this can only be good for the growth of independent media.
+But we have one thing to be thankful for Andrew Bolt for whilst he keeps writing articles denying credible evidence and supporting discredited sources, and continuing to promote a raft of fallacies which add a sweetener to his bitter hatred, this can only be good for the growth of independent media.
 When people stack the truth up against Andrew Bolt . . . they’ll see that the truth wins.

 - The Met Office is the UK’s National Weather Service.